Alloy: Conducting a Simulation

 Manage Event Templates

-Only a system admin or a content developer can create or modify event templates in the Alloy administrator user interface.
-A Player system admin grants System admin and content developer permissions in the Player administrator user interface.
+Only an Alloy superadmin or event admin can create or modify event templates in the Alloy administrator user interface.
+A Player superadmin grants the underlying Player permissions that allow event admins to preview the Player view tied to an event template.

-Once the content developer creates the event template, a user can launch the Alloy event from the template.
+Once the event admin creates the event template, a user can launch the Alloy event from the template.
 The event is the actual running of a simulation.

 When a user launches an event from an event template, Alloy: